Personal data | Research themes | Ongoing teaching | Publications |

 Person in charge of the Unit : Oui

-The Laboratory for Functional Anatomy (LAF) is a research group dedicated to human and animal anatomy and embryology.
-The LAF works in close collaboration with the Laboratory of Anatomy Biomechanics and Organogenesis (Faculty of Medicine), which benefits from the same infrastructure.
-Several research themes are also developed jointly.
-Research in the LAF is structured around complementary themes: - biomechanics, modeling and functional assessment - macroscopic and microscopic anatomy - embryology and teratology - forensic medicine and forensic anthropology - HOX genes and ovarian function - neurobiomechanics
+The Laboratoires d'Anatomie, Biomécanique et Organogenèse (LABO, Faculty of Medicine) and d'Anatomie Fonctionnelle (LAF, Faculty of Human Motor Sciences) form a research group dedicated to human and animal anatomy, biomechanics and embryology.
+LABO/LAF's research is organized around complementary themes: - biomechanics, modeling and functional assessment - macroscopic and microscopic anatomy - embryology and teratology - forensic medicine and forensic anthropology - HOX genes and ovarian function

 Laboratory of Anatomy, Biomechanics and Organogenesis